1,000+ Opportunities

 com is a service (requires membership fee) through PreservationDirectory. com that lists funding programs from across the country for historic preservation and building restoration, as well as "museums and cultural resource conservation, architecture and design, downtown and main street revitalization, libraries and archives, archaeology, the arts (performing, visual, writing) and the humanities."

-Based on current listing details, eligibility includes: Churches listed in the National Register of Historic Places in South Dakota.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Churches listed in the National Register of Historic Places in South Dakota.
+Confirm the full requirements in the official notice before applying.